On $k$-clusters of high-intensity random geometric graphs: Overview

 \subsection{Introduction and background}

-The {\em Poisson blob model} (PBM) is perhaps the simplest model of random clustering in a continuous space.
+The {\em Poisson blob model} (PBM) of overlapping spheres centred on random points in space, also known as the {\em Gilbert graph}, is perhaps the simplest model of random clustering in a continuous space.
 Cluster formation is governed entirely by spatial proximity of particles, and their locations are governed by complete spatial randomness with no interactions, i.e. a homogeneous spatial Poisson process.
 The {\em random geometric graph} (RGG) is obtained by restricting the PBM to a finite window, or in an alternate version, by specifying the number of particles in the window.

 In the present paper we investigate these models at high intensity, i.e. with a high density of particles relative to the range at which connections form.
-For high densities, one can expect most of the particles to lie in a single giant cluster, but the spatial randomness means that from time to time smaller clusters may also be seen.
+For high densities, one expects most of the particles to lie in a single giant cluster, but the spatial randomness means that from time to time smaller clusters may also be seen.
 We consider here clusters of fixed order $k$.
 We provide precise asymptotics on the frequency of these clusters as the intensity increases, and moreover describe the fluctuations of the number of clusters in a window that grows in size simultaneously with the growth of the intensity; the window needs to be large enough to observe clusters of order $k$.
 We also describe the limiting internal spatial distribution of the $k$-clusters (suitably rescaled) at high intensity, and show it is governed by an interesting energy functional defined on configurations of $k$ points.

 Formally, the RGG based on a random sample $\cX$ of points in $\R^d$ (with $d \in \N$) is the graph $G(\cX,r)$ with vertex set $\X$ and with an edge between each pair of points distant at most $r$ apart, in the Euclidean metric, for a specified distance parameter $r >0$.
-Such graphs are important in a variety of applications (see \cite{Pen03}), such as wireless communications (see \cite{BB09}) and topological data analysis (see \cite{BK18}).
+Such graphs are important in a variety of applications (see \cite{Pen03}), such as wireless communications (see \cite{BB09}) and topological data analysis (TDA) (see \cite{BK18,BK22}).